OzairKhan1/DevSecOps/README.md

 ---

 # 🔄 End-to-End Pipeline

-The Jenkins pipeline follows this workflow:
+Jenkins pipeline follows this workflow: But For Gitlab-CI a Centrailized-Ci-Project is used and will be Trigger from Other Repo.
+Each branch carry a common file loading the centralize Repo.

 ```text
 Developer